Ingmar-de-Vries/DynamicPredictions/README.md

       - "DynamicPredictions_MEGpp1_PSDcheck.m" - initial sanity/quality check of powerspectra.
 Can be skipped as this will be done after filters anyway.
       - "DynamicPredictions_MEGpp2_addEvents.m" - read events from trigger channel and give appropriate names.
       - "DynamicPredictions_MEGpp3_addPTBevents.m" - not necessary to use this, check comments in script for details.
-      - "DynamicPredictions_MEGpp4_checkVidOnset.m"
+      - "DynamicPredictions_MEGpp4_checkVidOnset.m" - only sometimes necessary, i.e., sometimes triggers were erroneously stored double.
+If that's the case, this script helps finding those duplicates so they can be removed manually in Brainstorm GUI.
+But only happened in rare cases.
-      - "DynamicPredictions_MEGpp5_filters.m"
+      - "DynamicPredictions_MEGpp5_filters.m" - notch filter, downsample, and create powerspectra for sanity check.
-      - "DynamicPredictions_MEGpp6_ICAblinks.m"
+      - "DynamicPredictions_MEGpp6_ICA.m" - run ICA for ocular and cardiac artifacts, separately for magneto- and gradiometers.
-      - "DynamicPredictions_MEGpp7_detectArtifacts.m"
+      - "DynamicPredictions_MEGpp7_detectArtifacts.m" - I skipped this step, because I opted for manual artifact detection after epoching.
-      - "DynamicPredictions_MEGpp8_epoch_singletrialDCcorrection.m"
+      - "DynamicPredictions_MEGpp8_epoch_singletrialDCcorrection.m" - epoch and single-trial baseline correction.
-      - "DynamicPredictions_MEGpp9_export2FT.m"
+      - "DynamicPredictions_MEGpp9_export2FT.m" - export from Brainstorm to Fieldtrip format.
-      - "DynamicPredictions_MEGpp10_realign2photodiode.m"
+      - "DynamicPredictions_MEGpp10_realign2photodiode.m" - realign single trials to photodiode.
+This script is called from MEGpp9.
-      - "DynamicPredictions_MEGppSource1_computeInversionKernel.m"
+      - "DynamicPredictions_MEGppSource1_computeInversionKernel.m" - Apply minimum norm estimation (MNE) and store resulting inversion kernel to transform sensor level data to source level data outside of Brainstorm (which I do in the main dynamic RSA analysis script).
-      - "DynamicPredictions_storeManualBadTrials.m"
+      - "DynamicPredictions_storeManualBadTrials.m" - store manually detected bad trials, see script for comments

   -	Create model RDMs